cake-tech/cake_wallet/docs/INTEGRATION_TESTS.md

 `TestWallets` and asking the team lead to add the value to the CI secret.

 The slack report uses two more repository secrets, `SLACK_APP_TOKEN` (already there for the apk uploads) and `SLACK_TESTS_CHANNEL`, which is a channel id rather than a webhook.
+Both the PR gate and the funds workflow report to that one channel, the apk channel stays for builds.
+The token needs the `chat:write` scope on top of the file scopes the apk uploads use, and the app has to be reinstalled after adding it or the posts come back with `missing_scope`.

 ## Funds suites